edgi-govdata-archiving/wayback/docs/source/index.rst

 to support the
 `Environmental Data Governance Initiative <https://envirodatagov.org/>`_ Website Monitoring project.
 This is in the very early stages of development.
-At the stage, the aim of this documentation is to support onboarding new developers.
+At this stage, the aim of this documentation is to support onboarding new developers.
 Contributions are welcome!
 See the `guidelines for contributing <https://github.com/edgi-govdata-archiving/overview/blob/master/CONTRIBUTING.md>`_.